MAGIRT/webinars/README.md

 End Time:    5pm EST
 Time Zones:  EST

-Speaker Name: Andrew Battista and Ryan Mattke
+Speakers:Andrew Battista and Ryan Mattke
-Speaker Overview:

 Andrew Battista is the Librarian for Geospatial Information Systems at New York University, where he facilitates GIS data collections and access.
 He has taught classes on data visualization and the politics of information.

 Ryan Mattke is the Map & Geospatial Information Librarian at the University of Minnesota and the Project Lead for the Big Ten Academic Alliance Geospatial Data Project.

 ## Webinar 2
 ### Hold a mapathon and build a community of mappers!
 An introduction to the Nimble Tents Toolkit and OSM.